rapidcow/perspective/docs/src/psp/serializers/json.rst

    The JSON backup file dumper class.
-This class inherits from :class:`~psp.types.Configurable` just like :class:`JSONLoader`, though same as before, we will only use the |Configurable.configure| method in the examples that are to follow.
+This class inherits from :class:`~psp.types.Configurable` just like :class:`JSONLoader`, though same as before, we will only use the |configure| method in the examples that are to follow.

    .. warning::